Sunday, August 26, 2012

 Yield: Makes about 12 servings.

-he kind of tomato sauce I used for this recipe was Classico's Tomato & Basil, mostly because it has far less chemicals than other brands (according to the label there are only two, citric acid and calcium chloride) and doesn't contain any sugar.
+Chef's Notes: The kind of tomato sauce I used for this recipe was Classico's Tomato & Basil, mostly because it has far less chemicals than other brands (according to the label there are only two, citric acid and calcium chloride) and doesn't contain any sugar.
 Of course, there are probably organic kinds you could use as well, which would be even healthier.

 Also, since tomato reacts unfavorably with metal, it's best to use a glass baking dish versus a metal one (including disposable aluminium pans).
 Also, lasagna seems to brown better in glass as well.